joaodsimoes/olx-reviews/README.md

 Note: To load the extension onto a chromium browser, clone this repo, run npm install, then npm run build and then load unpacked the build directory

+TODO://
+- Refine the UI so it looks cleaner
+- Add a content script that interacts with the storage-API to serve as a caching mechanism to avoid spamming server.

 ## Available Scripts

 In the project directory, you can run: